Project · 2025–2026

 Design decision

 Earlier versions had Reveal and Skip buttons: ways to move on without actually recalling the word.
-The research on retrieval practice is clear: the benefit comes from the effort of pulling something from memory, even when it's hard.
-Giving users an escape hatch removes the only thing that makes the drill effective.
-Both buttons are gone.
+Retrieval practice depends on the effort of pulling something from memory, even when it’s hard.
+Reveal and Skip gave me ways to move on without doing that work, so both buttons are gone.

 Design decision